Tickets for Eurovision 2023 in the United Kingdom

 To be the first to know when Eurovision Song Contest 2023 tickets will go on sale, make sure you sign up to the official Eurovision Song Contest newsletter and subscribe to our social media channels (YouTube, Instagram, TikTok, Twitter and Facebook).
 Along with Eurovision.tv, these are the first places that important announcements are made regarding the live shows in May next year.

-Tickets: It's the Summer, so relax.
+Tickets: It's still early, so relax.

 Ticket prices, availability, and even the ticket provider, won’t be decided until there is a confirmed Host City and venue for the shows.